loettz/interview-process-survival/README.md

 ## How to use this :raised_hands:

 In the different directories you'll find a readme file with information on that topic.
-You can use this as a guide and go step by step through the directories (topics are numbered) or just look at a specific topic, that you want more information about.
+You can use this as a guide and go step by step through the directories (topics are numbered, but no strict order) or just look at a specific topic, that you want more information about.
 Long story short: use this however it works for you :star: